ldurback/NonCommutativeCalculusOfVariations/README.md

 # Motivation: Stablizing Strategies of Non-Commutative (Cooperative, Galilean) Relativistic Game Theory

-Note:  I will be concentrating on Cooperative Game Theory, in which each agent in the game has the same Utility Function (Review Score) so that the whole system is scored together because it is the easiest path I found to quantum mechanics.
+Note:  I will be concentrating on Cooperative Game Theory, in which each agent in the game has the same Utility Function (Accumulated Score) so that the whole system is scored together because it is the easiest path I found to quantum mechanics.
 In general, this theory can be generalized to Non-cooperative Game Theory, where each agent has its own Utility Function as well as its own Immediate Score.
 I did not concentrate on non-cooperative game theory because I could not find any argument from it that p = m(dx/dt).

-The total system in a cooperative game theory has an initial state (initial cause), an endgoal state (final cause), a current state, and a Utility Function (Review Score), which scores the dynamics between the initial state and the current state.
+The total system in a cooperative game theory has an initial state (initial cause), an endgoal state (final cause), a current state, and a Utility Function (Accumulated Score), which scores the dynamics between the initial state and the current state.

 The Stabilizing Strategies of a game theory have a final Utility Function (the Utility Function evaluated at the endgoal) which does not at all change when the strategy is infinitesimally perturbed.
 This ensures that approximations to the strategies exists.

 A Relativistic Game is one whose scores respect a form of relativity.
-In the case of Galilean relativity, we have a universal time parameter and we can say that the Utility Function (Review Score), which scores the dynamics between the initial and current state, must be in the form of an integral over time of an Immediate Score.
-Additionally, we can say that a game theory respects relativity when the Immediate Score is a constant when available no change in state is preferable.
+In the case of Galilean relativity, we have a universal time parameter and we can say that the Utility Function (Accumulated Score), which scores the dynamics between the initial and current state, must be in the form of an integral over time of an Immediate Score.
+Additionally, we can say that a game theory respects relativity when the Immediate Score is a constant when no available change in state is preferable.

 A Non-Commutative Game is one in which the variables that appear in the Utility Function do not necessarily commute.
 Since I am considering Galilean relativity, I will assume that time, t, is a real number, that change in time, dt, is a positive infinitesimal, and that the curvature of time, d^2t = 0.
 I will also assume that x (which is hermitian) and dx are elements of an algebra and have a commutation relation.
 I also assume that S(x,t), the Utility Function, and L(x,t), the Immediate Score, commute.